 “I know you’ll be wondering why I did such an awful thing, it’s a very good question but you’re only fourteen.
 I’ll tell you when yer older, but for now don’t dwell on it.
 I know it must be scary but you’re a brave kid Lee.
 Things are about to change.”
 He ruffled my hair and offered to carry my bag.
 I gladly accepted the offer and we approached the door.
 My Uncle was carrying quite a few bags along with mine.
 One of which, the black rucksack, contained all of the household food.
 Another contained odd bits and ends such as cutlery and bathroom items such as soap and shampoo.
 I clenched the door handle and braced myself for the storm outside.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DocSarcasticWrite a Review